 How to get there: Take the B or Q Train and get off at Prospect Park.
 Alternatively, take the 2 or the 5 to Sterling Street.

 Go for a stroll in Brooklyn’s Green-Wood Cemetery

-Green-Wood Cemetery is another often overlooked Brooklyn gem, but possibly the most beautiful cemetery in New York City, and even was the largest cemetery in the world at the end of the 19th century!
+Green-Wood Cemetery is another often overlooked Brooklyn gem, but possibly the most beautiful cemetery in New York City, and it was the largest cemetery in the world at the end of the 19th century.
 This is definitely one of the more unusual places to visit in New York City.